Instructions for shipping

 Pullman

-Every package that goes out of WSU Pullman requires a Request for Shipment of Merchandise form.
+Every package that is shipped from WSU Pullman requires a Request for Shipment of Merchandise form.

 Returning hazardous materials shipments

-If you need to return a hazardous material/dangerous good shipment, contact the Office of Research Assurances for guidance on repackaging the contents for transport.
+If you need to return a hazardous material/dangerous good shipment, contact the Office of Research Assurances for guidance.

 Returning WSU-issued laptops containing lithium-ion batteries